 A breed that’s known by many names, from the dramatic “Ye Ancient Dogge of Malta” to the flirtatious “The Comforter” to just “Maltese Terrier, the Maltese, as it is known today, is a gentle, friendly and fearless breed.

 Nowhere close to being as haughty in disposition as in their looks, these dogs are energetic dogs who make for great companions, therapy dogs and even excel as competitors in dog sports.

 Additionally, this toy breed, among the oldest-known toy breeds in the world, loves people and needless to say, many people around the world have given their hearts up to these silky-haired fluffers!

-However, there’s a very valid question that’s being asked (and has been asked, for some time now) about the color of Maltese.
-Many breeders out there claim to be selling pure-bred black Maltese and many people claim it to be a breed of its own, but if you’re a fan of all things “American Kennel Club” (or just the plain truth!) a black Maltese doesn’t exist!
+However, there’s a very valid question that’s being asked (and has been asked, for some time now) about Maltese colors.
+Many breeders out there claim to be selling pure-bred black Maltese and many people claim it to be a breed of its own, but if you’re a fan of all things “American Kennel Club” (or just the plain truth!) a black or brown Maltese doesn’t exist!

 In this article, we get into the finer details of Maltese coloring, including the history of the breed’s coloring, why they’re white and whether discoloration is a possibility.
 Read on for more information on these tiny dogs with huge personalities!